 From November to January, healthy eating options often fall by the wayside with family and holiday get-togethers.
 For anyone with high cholesterol, however, eating healthy during the holidays is very important.

 Yazid Fadl, MD, MPH, Indiana University Health cardiologist, says, “Around the holidays, we tend to let ourselves go, and that’s the absolute worst thing you can do if you have a heart condition, high cholesterol, or blood pressure problems.
 In a single month, you can eat all the wrong things at once, putting significant stress on your body.”

-These five guidelines from Anthem Home Care, the experts in home and memory care in Corpus Christi, will help protect you and your senior loved ones from health complications this holiday season and beyond:
+These five guidelines from Anthem Home Care, the experts in senior home care in Portland and nearby communities, will help protect you and your senior loved ones from health complications this holiday season and beyond:

 - Watch stress levels.
 Specifically, in light of the pandemic, almost everybody is encountering more stress than normal, and the holidays often aggravate stress as well – leading us to turn to sugary or fatty comfort foods.
 Not just that, but stress itself can increase cholesterol levels.
 Take time to connect with friends, to engage in journaling and relaxing activities, and to be intentional with regards to food choices.